epixoip/od6config/README.md

 --autofix

-    Sets minclock equal to maxclock, PowerTune to +50, and fan speed to 100%.
+    Sets minclock equal to maxclock, and PowerTune, fan speed, and target temperature all to their maximum default values.

 --get=SUBOPTS